markthomas93/2013-Sep-HR-ML-sprint/README.md

 ### Python FTW

-* Successfully complete the [Python tutorial](http://www.kaggle.com/c/titanic-gettingStarted/details/getting-started-with-python) section of the Kaggle Titanic tutorial
+* Complete a similar analysis, this time using Python as instructed in [this Kaggle tutorial](http://www.kaggle.com/c/titanic-gettingStarted/details/getting-started-with-python).
 * Create a new feature by regrouping and separating the ticket fares into bins.
   * Combine your new feature with existing features to create a more accurate “survival table”.
   * Write the results to a CSV using the process described in the tutorial.
 * Watch [this introduction video](http://www.youtube.com/watch?v=kwt6XEh7U3g) that talks about the data science process and the Random Forest Algorithm (the second half of the video is especially pertinent).
-* Using the [Random Forest Tutorial](http://www.kaggle.com/c/titanic-gettingStarted/details/getting-started-with-random-forests) on Kaggle and Scikit-Learn, rewrite your code to make predictions using a Random Forest algorithm
+* Following the [Random Forest Tutorial](http://www.kaggle.com/c/titanic-gettingStarted/details/getting-started-with-random-forests), use Python's Scikit-Learn library to make predictions with a Random Forest algorithm.
   * Convert strings to floats and booleans to integers
   * Fill out missing data using Pandas (this will make your prediction more accurate)
   * Use a Random Forest algorithm to make predictions